kohei-us/mdds/doc/multi_type_vector.rst

     19 | Pontiac | Sunbird | 1990 | Indigo
     20 | BMW | 3 Series | 1993 | LKhaki

+which clearly shows that the code has traversed the content of the tabular data horizontally across columns as intended.

 Performance Considerations
 --------------------------